How do I know who makes my perfect job share pair?

 Finding a job share partner is often cited as a barrier to making job-sharing happen.
 But it really doesn’t have to be all that difficult.
-Our solution is to create a space online where potential job-sharers can find one another, and we would strongly urge you to get involved here.

 In this post, we explore who might make your great job share partner; where to find your perfect pair; when to look; and how to have an initial conversation, offering some questions and strategies you can use as prompts for initial conversations.